jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

   // call the default window's fetch with the url and the options passed in const res = await window.fetch(url, options);

-  // if the response's body is JSON, then parse the JSON body and set it to a
-    // key of `data` on the response const contentType = res.headers.get('content-type');
-  if (contentType && contentType.includes('application/json')) {
-    const data = await res.json();
-    res.data = data;
-  }

   // if the response status code is 400 or above, then throw an error with the
   // error being the response
   if (res.status >= 400) throw res;

   // if the response status code is under 400, then return the response to the
   // next promise chain
   return res;
 }
 ```

-Export the custom `fetch` function from this file.
+Export the custom `csrfFetch` function from this file.

 ### Restore the XSRF-TOKEN Cookie